 Guernsey and overseas regulators, or other government, or supervisory body and tax authorities when required by law

-Law enforcement agencies where considered necessary for me to fulfil my legal obligations
+Law enforcement agencies where considered necessary for me to fulfil our legal obligations

-When I engage a third party to process your personal data, I will require them to process your personal data in accordance with this instruction and protect the data against unauthorised or accidental use, access, disclosure, loss or destruction.
+When we engage a third party to process your personal data, we will require them to process your personal data in accordance with this instruction and protect the data against unauthorised or accidental use, access, disclosure, loss or destruction.